MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-multi-day-work.md

 ## Create and edit patterns for requirements

 Use the **Specify Pattern** control to define how to split a long-running requirement into individual bookings when it's scheduled.
 It allows users to customize these requirement details beyond the default allocation methods.

-There are two ways to create a new requirement view.
-The first is to click the **Add detail** button on the top ribbon.
-This will open the Add detail panel where you will choose which requirement and select a duration and start and end times for the time window.
-For example, if the time window is from 9am to 5pm for a detail for with a 3-hour duration, when it is time to schedule, a resource will be booked for 3 hours any time between 9am and 5pm.
+To create a requirement detail, select **Add detail** to open a side pane where you choose the requirement and set the duration, start time, and end times for the time window.
+For example, the time window is from 9am to 5pm with a three hour duration.
+When you schedule that requirement detail, the system books a resource for three hours between 9am and 5pm.
 Note that the duration must be shorter than the time window.
-Alternatively, while in Daily view, you can click and drag directly on the grid to create a new detail and then manually specify the duration.
-In either method, click **Apply** to save the detail.
+Alternatively, in daily view, drag requirement on the grid to create a new detail.
+In either method, select **Apply** to save the requirement detail.

-To edit an existing single detail, click it to open the **Edit detail** panel.
-Here you can change the duration or time window and click **Apply** to save the changes.
-To edit multiple details at once, select the requirement and then click **Edit all within range** on the right-hand details panel.
-This will open the **Edit details** panel.
-Under **Duration summary**, each date range that has at least one detail will be listed, and the duration allocated can be adjusted.
-The date ranges displayed are based on the time granularity of the current view (i.e. Daily, Weekly, Monthly).
-Use the settings under **Duration allocation** to control how these changes in durations are distributed across multiple details.
-You can also right click on a date to edit its component details.
+To edit an existing requirement detail, select it to open the **Edit detail** pane.
+Change the duration or time window and save the changes.
+To edit multiple details at once, select the requirement and select **Edit all within range** on the details pane.
+Under **Duration summary**, each date range that has at least one detail shows.
+Adjust the allocated duration where needed.
+Use the settings under **Duration allocation** to control how to distribute the changed durations across multiple details.

-To delete a detail, select the detail from the calendar and click the **Delete** button or right click on the detail and select Delete.
+To delete a detail, select the detail from the calendar and select the **Delete**.

 ## Schedule a multi-day requirement with the schedule assistant